NuttawutMax/Home-Planner-/README.md

      - contactor_id Datatype varchar

 5. Now open command line and get to where you place the folder.
-6. On cmd type this down to run the service sails lift
+6. On cmd type this down to run the service   -sails lift